 Jaylin Brower is a three sport athlete who played football, basketball and track.
 After playing football for Western Carolina University, he moved back to his hometown of Asheboro to create an impact in his community.
 With a particular focus on middle and high school kids, Jaylin blends physical fitness and mental/emotional awareness with financial literacy to give young people the proper resources to be safe and successful now and into adulthood.
 In 2019, he was awarded the North Carolina Rural Entrprenuer of the Year and the Asheboro/Randolph Chamber of Commerce Emerging Leader.

 Allen Tedder was born and raised in North Carolina and attended the University of North Carolina at Chapel Hill for his undergraduate degree in Dramatic Art.
 He then went on to earn his MFA in Acting at the Juilliard School.
 Allen has performed in regional theaters, including PlayMakers Repertory Company and The Public Theater as well as on Broadway in Aaron Sorkin's adaptation of To Kill A Mockingbird.
-This fall, Allen will be making his RhinoLeap debut in The Glass Menagerie.
-He is thrilled to be back making theater while keeping everyone healthy!
-Class leader of English in Schools and Homeschool Acting for Teens.
+Last fall, Allen made his RhinoLeap debut in The Glass Menagerie, and this spring he is one of the three actors in The Complete Works of William Shakespeare (Abridged).